testsigma

 The key phases of the Waterfall Model include requirements gathering, system design, implementation, testing, deployment, and maintenance.
 While the Waterfall Model is known for its structured and document-driven approach, it can be limiting when dealing with projects where requirements are likely to change or evolve over time.

-Benefits of using Waterfall Models are as follows:
+Benefits of Using Waterfall Models are as Follows:

 Clear project objectives